Extension of Hodge norms at infinity: Introduction

-One would like to assert that $\olP$ is itself projective algebraic.
-This is known to be the case when $D$ is hermitian and $\Gamma$ is arithmetic: $\olP$ is the closure of $\wp$ in the Satake--Baily--Borel compactification of $\Gamma\bs D$.
+One would like to assert that $\olP$ is itself projective algebraic.\footnote{After this work was completed, Bakker--Filipazzi--Mauri--Tsimerman exhibited the projective structure and extension $\Phi_\mathrm{SBB} : \olB \to \olP$, \cite{BFMT}.} This is known to be the case when $D$ is hermitian and $\Gamma$ is arithmetic: $\olP$ is the closure of $\wp$ in the Satake--Baily--Borel compactification of $\Gamma\bs D$.
 In general it is an open problem to show that $\olP$ is a complex analytic space.
 The latter would imply Conjecture \ref{conj:ggr} below.

 The completion $\PhiS$ admits a ``Stein factorization''

 The fibres of $\hatP \to \olP$ are finite, and the fibres of $\hPhiS$ are connected, compact algebraic subvarieties of $\olB$.